 You submit a perfectly functional app, sleep on it, and wake up to a rejection citing Guideline 5.1.1 — Data Collection and Storage.
 The message says your app collects personal information without a privacy policy, or your privacy policy does not match the data types declared in App Store Connect, or the binary requests data the policy never mentions.
-There is no crash, no broken feature; reviewer simply read your Info.plist usage descriptions, ran the app, watched it call analytics, and noticed your privacy nutrition label said “Data Not Collected.”
-Guideline 5.1.1 is the most cited rejection reason in 2025, and almost every case traces back to one of six mismatches between what you declared and what the binary does at runtime.
+There is no crash and no broken feature; the reviewer simply read your Info.plist usage descriptions, ran the app, watched it call an analytics SDK, and noticed your App Privacy label said “Data Not Collected.”
+Guideline 5.1.1 is among the most cited rejection reasons, and as of June 2026 almost every case traces back to one of six mismatches between what you declared and what the binary does at runtime.

 Common causes